Guide to Faro Winter Activities, what to do and where to stay in Algarve in winter

 As most hotels and resorts are used to golf-loving clients, they’ll easily make all the necessary arrangements for you to get you on the golf court.

-If you’re a beginner like me, you’ll be spoilt for choice of Golf Academies along the coast of Algarve who works with multilingual instructors.
+If you’re a beginner like me, you’ll be spoilt for choice of Golf Academies along the coast of the Algarve that works with multilingual instructors.

 In case the idea of golfing never crossed your mind, why don’t you try something different and enjoy the mild sun on the golf courts of Algarve.

 4. Visit Loulé Market